 The application process may differ for EU and Non-EU students, please read below what applies for you.

-- To take part in the audition you first have to apply (see the link above what the 2 steps are for application!).
+- To take part in the audition you first have to apply (see the link "How to apply for admission" above what the 2 steps are for application!).

 - The educational support office will send you the result of the audition.